 San Carbon is located in El Pobaldo on Avenida Las Palmas, which is one of the routes to the José María Córdova international airport.

-The easiest way to get to San Carbon is via a Medellín taxi or Uber, as most drivers will know where it is.
+The easiest way to get to San Carbon is via a Medellín taxi, as most drivers will know where it is.
 You just have to tell the driver “San Carbon restaurante en Avenida Las Palmas” or give the address below.

 And it’s easy to catch a taxi at the restaurant.
 They will call a taxi for you that typically will arrive in about five minutes in my experience.